Kneaded That

 Make the dough

-• Once your yeast has been proofed, add the rest of the sugar, butter, and starter.
+• Once your yeast has been proofed, add the butter and starter.
 Mix until barely combined (the butter will be clumpy)

 • Next, add roughly half of your dry ingredients and mix on low speed with your stand mixer (or by hand).